id-ai-factory/settingsclass/README.md

 seed = 8881.079
 ```

-If we rerun `config = WebConfig()`, we can observe that our api_key has been encrypted.
+If we re-run `config = WebConfig()`, we can observe that our api_key has been encrypted.
 The already encrypted values have not changed.

 ```
 [console]